MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/manage-playbook-templates.md

         ![information section on playbook template form](media/playbook-template-information-section.png "Information section on Playbook template form")

-5. In the **Select record types that this playbook applies to** section, the **Available for** box lists all the entities that are enabled for using playbooks.
-Select and move the record types to which the current playbook template applies into the **Applies to** box.
+5. In the **Select record types that this playbook applies to** section, the **Available** box lists all the entities that are enabled for using playbooks.
+Select and move the record types to which the current playbook template applies into the **Selected** box.

     The playbook capability is currently enabled only on **Lead**, **Quote**, **Opportunity**, **Order**, and **Invoice** record types.
 As a playbook manager, when you create a playbook template, you can select which entity that playbook applies to.